meilisearch/specifications/text/0118-search-api.md

 - `limit`
 - `offset`.

-Example, given the following query parameters:
+For example, given the following query parameters:

 - limit: 10
 - offset: 1

-The response objects contains these specific fields:
+The response objects contain these specific fields:
 ```json
 {
     "hits": [